 The export I2tp command is a legacy command for the WatchGuard Mobile VPN App for iOS.
 This app is no longer available or supported.

-Export a Mobile VPN with L2TP .wgm user configuration file for use with the WatchGuard Mobile app for iOS.
+Export a Mobile VPN with L2TP .wgm user configuration file for use with the WatchGuard Mobile app for iOS export muvpn group-name [client-type client] to (location)